Four-Sided-Triangles/Wedding-Crashers/README.md

 # Wedding Crashers
-This is what our team whipped up for the CMG Summer 2020 Game Jam, based on a PANIC theme
+This is what our team whipped up for the CMG Summer 2020 Game Jam, based on a PANIC theme, using C#

 Check it out and play it here https://george540.itch.io/weddingcrashers